Haaomas/eat_your_green/README.md

 # eat_your_green
-Make the github world a little big more green
+Make the github world a little bit more green